niolabs/docs/docs/api/conventions.md

 You can also add query parameters to the URL, but for the most part, the {{ book.product }} API does not use query parameters.

-### Headers/Auth
+### Headers

-In your request, you will need to include your basic auth or JWT authentication as described above.
+In your request, you will need to include a header with your [basic auth](#basic-auth) or [JWT](#jwt) authentication.
 You can add auth to your cURL requests with the `-H` header flag or the `--user` flag followed by a string.
 Any one of these formats should work

-      -H 'authorization: Basic <you encrypted password>'
+      -H 'authorization: Basic <64-bit encoded username:password>'

       -H 'authorization: Bearer <your token here>'